Private Transitional Kindergarten in Tarzana, CA

 Transitional Kindergarten (TK) is an educational program designed for children who turn five years old between September 2nd and March 1st of the academic year.
 Woodcrest’s TK program offers children extra time to help build a stronger educational foundation for Kindergarten.
 We incorporate learning and play through our innovative enrichment programs and modified, age-appropriate Kindergarten curriculum.
 Classes are small to ensure students learn at an individualized pace to accommodate all types of learning styles.
 After TK, most students are adequately prepared for Kindergarten.

-Our groundbreaking
+Our Groundbreaking

 Transitional Kindergarten Curriculum